chevereto/v3-docs/setup/server/installation.md

 ## Provide application

 You will require to provide the Chevereto software application files to your server.
-You can do this automatically with the [Installer](#installer) or manually downloading the [zip package](#zip-package).
+You can do this auto with the [Installer](#installer) or manual by downloading the [zip package](#zip-package).

 ::: tip
-The Installer will also detect any missing library in your system, it also works as a system check utility.
+The Installer will detect any missing library in your system, it works as a system check utility.
 :::

 ## Installer